On the (In)Security of Loading Machine Learning Models: Introduction

 \mypar{RQ3} \textit{Is the user's perception of the security posture consistent with reality, or does the security narrative affect their understanding of the sharing-associated risks? }

-To answer RQ1, we analyze the security of the most popular \ac{ML} frameworks and hubs, focusing on their sharing approaches and characteristics.
-We observe that while some of them do not address security at all, others provide security-oriented mechanisms based on shifting responsibility to other parts of the sharing workflow or by restricting the expressiveness of the model representation.
+To answer RQ1, we analyze how the most popular \ac{ML} frameworks and hubs address model sharing.
+We observe that while some of them do not address security at all, others provide security-oriented mechanisms based on shifting responsibility to other parts of the sharing workflow or on restricting the expressiveness of the model representation.
 Some go further, with certain frameworks providing complete model-sharing capabilities while explicitly promoting themselves as security-oriented, and some hubs emphasizing the same security focus through safeguards such as content scanning.
-This narrative is reinforced through documentation and naming choices (e.g., Keras's ``safe mode''~\cite{KerasSavingLoading}), and is often justified at the framework level by the use of data-based formats, assumed to reduce the risk of arbitrary code execution.

-This last category led to our RQ2, which motivates a vulnerability assessment of the configurations offered by these sharing frameworks and hubs.
-Our analysis uncovered six 0-day vulnerabilities (i.e., previously undisclosed), each enabling arbitrary code execution.
-These findings debunk the widespread assumption that data-based formats (e.g., JSON) are inherently \textit{secure} when used to share full model objects.
-Our answer to RQ2 reveals a critical gap between the \textit{security narrative} and the actual implementation.
-The lack of public scrutiny and awareness is further evidenced by the low number of pre-existing \textit{Common Vulnerabilities and Exposures} (referred to as \textit{CVEs}) for these mechanisms (i.e., before our work).
-For instance, our findings represent the first officially recognized CVEs targeting Keras’s ``safe mode''~\cite{CVE-2025-1550, CVE-2025-8747}.
+This narrative is reinforced through documentation and naming choices (e.g., Keras's ``safe mode''~\cite{KerasSavingLoading}), and is often justified by the use of data-based formats, assumed to reduce the risk of arbitrary code execution.
+This class of security-oriented sharing frameworks and hubs led to RQ2, which motivates a vulnerability assessment of their features.
+In our investigation, we discovered a remarkably low number of pre-existing \textit{Common Vulnerabilities and Exposures} (referred to as \textit{CVEs}) affecting these mechanisms.
+Through a manual reverse engineering analysis, we uncovered six 0-day vulnerabilities (i.e., previously undisclosed), each enabling arbitrary code execution.
+Among these, we identified the first officially recognized CVEs targeting Keras's ``safe mode''~\cite{CVE-2025-1550, CVE-2025-8747}.
+Collectively, these vulnerabilities challenge the widespread assumption that data-based formats (e.g., JSON) are inherently \textit{secure} when used to share full model objects.
+Overall, our findings in response to RQ2 reveal a critical gap between the \textit{security narrative} and the actual implementation.

 This understanding led to RQ3.
-To answer it, we conducted a survey targeting \ac{ML} practitioners to understand how frameworks and hubs' security narratives influence user perception.
-Results worryingly indicate that design terminology and documentation significantly shape users' sense of security.
+To address it, we conducted a survey targeting \ac{ML} practitioners to examine how the security narratives promoted by frameworks and hubs influence user perception.
+The results worryingly indicate that security-oriented terminology and claims in documentation significantly shape users' sense of security.

 We conclude our paper with takeaways and suggestions for users and developers, synthesized from the observations and insights obtained through our research questions.